 - Downstream process control lectures and practical component

 - Fermentation technology lectures and practical component

-- Desk study in various biobased economy research topics
+- Desk study/Literature study on various biobased economy research topics

 - Week 5 or 6: Theoretical exam & hand in desk study report

 Week 6-19: Project (research on specific topic - individual or pairs)